iceshard-engine/engine/README.md

 ### Ice Build Tools

 This project uses its own command line tool named **Ice Build Tools** to provide various utilities that can be used during development.

-It is a Conan package that will be installed on first use.
-It can be easily updated at any point or reset by removing the `./build/` directory when something goes wrong.

----
-#### The `build` command

-Building the engine is straight forward, all you need to do is to call this command in your terminal and you have built the engine.

-    ./ice.sh build
-    ./ice.bat build

-You can further specify the target you want to build by using the `-t --target` option.

-    ice build -t all-x64-Debug

----
-#### The `vstudio` command

-This command allows to generate project files for Visual Studio and open the solution.

-    ice vstudio --start

----
-#### The `run` command

-This command allows to execute pre-defined lists of other commands or tools in order.
-These execution `scenarios` are stored in the `scenarios.json` file and currently provide a quick way to run the test application and to build shaders on the Windows platform.

-    :: Build all shaders into Vulkan SPIR-V ice run -s shaders

-    :: Run the default-built test application executable (all-x64-Develop) ice run

 ## Contributing